mne-tools/mne-python/doc/install_mne_python.rst

 You can also use a web browser to `download the required environment file <https://raw.githubusercontent.com/mne-tools/mne-python/master/environment.yml>`_ if you do not have ``curl``.

-.. note:: If you are on macOS, you need to manually update PyQt5.
+.. note:: If you are on |apple| macOS, you need to manually update PyQt5.
 This step is not needed on Linux, and even breaks things on Windows.

   .. code-block:: console